Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-management-generic-mqtt.md

 ### abort

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a a List<[TranslationBridgeID](../primitives.md#translationbridgeid)>, which contains the identitifers of the translation bridgies that need to aborted.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[TranslationBridgeID](../primitives.md#translationbridgeid)>, which contains the identitifers of the translation bridgies that need to aborted.

 ```
 Topic:  arrowhead/translation/bridge/management/abort